-It is a document which is been reviewed by freight forwarder, insurance company, transporter, custom officer as well as international banker.
-This kind of invoice would reflect details related to fulfillment of sales contract and would also provide all the necessary details for the third party.
+It is a document which is been reviewed by the freight forwarder, an insurance company, transporter, custom officer as well as an international banker.
+This kind of invoice would reflect details related to the fulfillment of the sales contract and would also provide all the necessary details for the third party.

-Commercial invoice is a document that a destination country would require it prior to custom clearance of goods.
+A commercial invoice is a document that a destination country would require it prior to customs clearance of goods.

-The information one needs to include might vary from country to country but below mentioned are the basic set of items that needs to be included on the Export invoice document –
+The information one needs to include might vary from country to country but below mentioned are the basic set of items that need to be included on the Export invoice document

 For the ease of reference, the exporter would be providing the invoice number.

 2. Buyer’s name and address

 The customs office/officer would require basic details related to the buyer of the goods